googlefonts/how-to-hint-variable-fonts/README.md

 Other settings can be configured to how best suits your own working style.

-**Useful settings tips for `Display > Options`**
+**Useful settings tips**

+`Display > Options > Design Options` >  **Show fewer points.**

+Showing fewer points will hide all off curve points which are not generally needed when hinting.
+This also allows for a much clearer display of the glyph outline in the main window, while hinting.

+`Display > Options > VTT General` > **X-direction**

-**VTT General Tab:**, Set x-direction to off, as x-hinting is not used
+Set x-direction to off, as x-hinting is not used

-**VTT Atributes:**
+`Display > Options > VTT Attributes` > **Show CVT numbers.**

-**Show CVT numbers** This allows for easy visual proofing of the hinted glyph in the Main Window, for example to quickly determine whether the correct CVTs are used for setting heights.
+Showing cvt numbers allows for easy visual proofing of the hinted glyph in the Main Window, for example to quickly determine whether the correct CVTs are used for setting heights.

 **Glyph Info Bar _(Top of Main Window)_**